-I’ve often joked that writing grants is a mix of speculative fiction and math.
+I’ve joked that writing grants is a mix of speculative fiction, jigsaw puzzles, and math.
 To that end, here are a few resources that help with the process of writing and developing proposals for grants in the humanities.

 I have co-authored more than a dozen grant proposals in the last few years, and I’m always happy to talk shop, share examples, etc. I may also be available for workshops or consultations on the slow art of grant writing.

 Workshop slides for Princeton Center for DH Spring 2018 workshop

 1. Crafting grant proposals